-The Ajmaline challenge is safe, but as with any procedure there are potential risks that are very rare, can be treated and are rarely life threatening.
+The Ajemaline challenge is safe, but as with any procedure there are potential risks.
+Complications associated with the procedure are very rare, can be treated and are rarely life threatening.

 It is common to experience a metallic taste in your mouth during the procedure, and visual disturbance such as double vision may also occur.
 These side effects usually resolve once the procedure is complete.
-Very rarely the ajmaline can cause your heart to go into a very fast rhythm; a cardioversion is required to correct this.
-A cardioversion is a well-established and effective treatment for fast heart rhythms.
+Very rarely the ajmaline can cause your heart to go into a very fast rhythm; cardioversion is required to correct this.
+Cardioversion is a well-established and effective treatment for fast heart rhythms.
 Before you are cardioverted you will be given a short-acting sedative.
 Once you are asleep a special machine called a defibrillator is used to restore the normal rhythm and rate.